As a family caregiver, you may have heard of advance care planning, but may not be sure what it is.

 An advance care plan is the best way to ensure that a person's wishes on the care they receive are honoured at end of life.

-As a caregiver, here are five important steps to creating an advance health care plan together with the person in your care.
+As a caregiver, here are five important steps to creating an advance care plan together with the person in your care.

 1. Explore their values, beliefs and views